 His Allied rank was Corporal.
 He used the alias Douglas Hodge as a “Jackal of the Reich”.
 After the war he was fined £375 for high treason.

 Pieter Andries Hendrik Labuschagne joined the Waffen SS in the winter of 1944/45, he succumbed to one of Stranders’ German recruiters, Unterscharführer Hans Kauss, whilst working on a road gang.
 It is believed Labuschagne was originally a member of the South African Union’s Louw Wepener Regiment and Regiment President Steyn.

 Deemed to be so useless by Mardon that he refused to take him.
 Slipped away in the direction of Dresden, to be ‘liberated’ by advancing US forces after the war.
 He used the alias Private Adriaan Smith as a “Jackal of the Reich”.
 He was found guilty of treason after the war and fined £50.

 Van Heerden (South African)

 Van Heerden’s whereabouts are unknown – it was said he left Pankow December 1943 – “Killed in action on 12 February 1945, during bombing of Dresden” also said to have gone from Dronnewitz to Schwerin in May 1945.
-He is thought tie listed as Jan Pieterson as an alias as a “Jackal of the Reich”.
+He is thought to be listed as Jan Pieterson with the alias “Jackal of the Reich”.
 He was originally a Rifleman in a British or Allied Commonwealth Long Range Desert Patrol.

-He joined the Waffen SS in Dec 1944/Jan 45 through the offices of a friendly SS NCO in charge of his working party.
+Lourens Matthys Viljoen was originally believed to be part of the 1st South African Police Battalion, he joined the Waffen SS in Dec 1944/Jan 45 through the offices of a friendly SS NCO in charge of his working party.
 He was hospitalized with burns during the Dresden raids.
-His South African rank was Corporal, however his origin unit is unknown.
+His South African rank was Corporal.
 He was acquitted after the war.